TextBridgeGNN: Pre-training Graph Neural Network for Cross-Domain Recommendation via Text-Guided Transfer: Experiment

 \subsubsection{Cross-domain Training-free Ablation Study}

 As shown in Table.\ref{tab:performance_comparison_improvement_zero_shot}, EDDA (id only) backbone results remains modest.
-Ours (id trf. only) by only adding id transfer mechanism,outperforms EDDA and AlphaRec with an AUC of 0.6496, demonstrating the impact of ID transfer.
-The moderate improvement of Ours (text only) corroborates the finding that textual features alone are effective but limited, which mutually supports the evidence of the powerful semantic feature in AlphaRec.
-The best performance is achieved by Ours (id trf. + text) with an AUC of 0.7106 (+36.44\%).
-These results highlight the synergy between ID transfer and semantic fusion, confirming the necessity of integrating both feature types for optimal recommendation performance.
+Ours (id trf. only) by only adding id transfer mechanism, outperforms EDDA and AlphaRec with an AUC of 0.6496, demonstrating the impact of ID transfer.
+Textual features alone (Ours text only) show moderate gains, consistent with AlphaRec's findings on semantic effectiveness.
+The best performance is achieved by Ours (id trf. + text) with an AUC of 0.7106 (+36.44\%), highlighting the synergy between ID transfer and semantic fusion.